This post contains affiliate links.

 When it’s all set up, the Graco Turbo GO looks just like a regular backless booster seat with nice big belt guides that are easy for kids to use on their own.
 Ready to hit the road?
 The back part of the booster seat folds underneath to make it a more compact package.
 When folded it’s a bit bigger than a Bubblebum, but it offers the advantage of being a more stable seating surface (and a wider one for big kids).

-Note that the minimum height for this backless booster seat is 43″ – many kids won’t reach that until almost 6 years old.
+Note that the minimum height for this backless foldable booster car seat is 43″ – many kids won’t reach that until almost 6 years old.
 Our son didn’t get there until almost 7 years old, so parents of shorter kids may need to look elsewhere.

 At 3 pounds, the Graco Turbo GO booster seat is one of the lightest booster seats available.
 It’s also extremely affordable!
 If your child is ready for a backless booster and you don’t mind the extra size or weight compared to the Bubblebum, this just might be the best folding booster seat for travel.